The Griffiths Gardens is located at 42 Wellesley Street West in the heart of Auckland’s central business district.

 We invite the public to propose classes or events that make use of the site and the infrastructure that will help us create an enduring legacy for our city.

-We cover topics like seed saving, seed sowing, foliar feeding plants, how to work with microorganisms and more.
-Biological Gardeners are a Bees Best Friend.
+You could request topics such as seed saving, seed sowing, foliar feeding plants, composting, how to work with microorganisms…

 Check out our digital learning material - right here!